autism transition program | Berkeley studentlife5 1

 Team-Based Approach

-CIP’s interdisciplinary staffing model brings many perspectives and practices from various staff members and departments together into one student-centered program experience.
+CIP’s interdisciplinary staffing model brings many perspectives and practices from various highly qualified staff members and departments together into one student-centered program experience.

 Our team members come from a diverse background of psychology, counseling, teaching, administration, and related human service fields.
-Many have a personal connection to working with young adults on the autism spectrum or with learning differences.
+Many have a personal connection to working with young adults on the autism spectrum or with learning differences and all share a passion for helping CIP students find success as they transition into adulthood.

 History & Principles

-Founded in Lee, Massachusetts in 1984, CIP originally served as a community-based alternative to institutions for young adults with learning differences.
+Originally founded in the Berkshire’s of Western Massachusetts in 1984, CIP first served as a innovative community-based alternative to institutions for young adults with learning differences.
 The program was founded by Dr. Michael McManmon, psychologist and educator, to supply a transitional apartment program for individuals to learn the skills necessary to live independently.

-Our founder, Dr. Michael McManmon, was profoundly influenced by the belief that students with learning differences must live, learn, and work in environments which duplicate normal, real-life conditions.
-With assistance from our Professional Advisory Board Members, CIP has developed one of the most specialized and comprehensive programs in the world.
+Our founder, Dr. Michael McManmon, was profoundly influenced by the belief that young adults with autism learning differences must live, learn, and work in environments which duplicate normal, real-life conditions.
+With a late diagnosis of autism himself, Dr. McManmon has brought a unique inside perspective to our program’s curriculum and approach.
+With assistance from our Professional Advisory Board Members, CIP has developed one of the most specialized and comprehensive year-round transition programs in the world.

 CIP Timeline